Chazzvdh/RandoFun/README.md

 - `quack.use` - Required to use the /quack command

 ## Installation
-To install RandoFun, simply download the plugin from a trusted source and place it in your server's plugins folder.
+To install RandoFun, simply download the JAR file from the GitHub and place it in your server's plugins folder.
 Then, start or restart your server to activate the plugin.

 ## Support
 If you have any issues or questions regarding RandoFun, feel free to reach out for support.